Preparing for Sixth Form at Bede's

 Elective Qualification Options

-Whilst the Bede’s Diploma will allow pupils to develop as wellrounded, balanced individuals with a range of soft skills, we also know that as a Sixth Former you may well want the opportunity to push yourself further in a specific field.
+Whilst the Bede’s Diploma is designed to help pupils develop as well-rounded individuals with a broad range of soft skills, we also know that, as a Sixth Former, you may want the opportunity to push yourself further in a specific field.

-We offer 3 main “extra” qualifications here, which fit alongside your 3 A Levels or BTECs in the timetable.
-These can be chosen f you don’t already to do something extra - you may already do 4 subjects, take part in a Sports Academy, dance in Legat, or takea qualification like Further Maths, EAL or IT BTEC that takes up extra classes.
+We offer three main “extra” qualifications which fit alongside your three A Levels or BTECs within the timetable.
+These are available if you do not already have an additional commitment – for example, some pupils study four subjects, take part in a Sports Academy, dance with Legat, or pursue qualifications such as Further Maths, EAL or IT BTEC, which require additional lessons.

-However, if you are not one of these pupils, and you would like the chance to achieve extra UCAS points and complete a qualification that will enhance your Univerasity application whilst helping you develop key skills, then one of the below may be for you:
+If this is not the case for you, and you would like the chance to gain extra UCAS points and complete a qualification that will enhance your university application while also developing key skills, then one of the following may be of interest:

 Extended Project Qualification (EPQ)

-The Extended Project Qualification (EPQ) is a Level 3 qualification, which means it is worth UCAS points - in fact, it is the equivalent to half an A level - so if you get a grade A, that is 24 extra points.
-You will complete an academic-focused project over the course of L6th, in which you set your own question, research, analyse, evaluate and reflect on your findings.
-You can write a traditional dissertation, or make an artefact, a film or run an event as part of the project.
-At the end, you will present your project and be assessed.
-You will have 2 lessons a week in the EPQ with your supervisor.
+The EPQ is a Level 3 qualification worth UCAS points – the equivalent of half an A Level.
+For example, a grade A is worth 24 points.
+Over the course of the Lower Sixth, you will complete an academic-focused project in which you set your own question, research it in depth, analyse and evaluate your findings, and reflect on the process.
+Your project can take the form of a traditional dissertation, or an artefact, film, or event.
+At the end, you will present your work for assessment.
+Pupils have two timetabled lessons a week with their EPQ supervisor.

 Sports Leaders Qualification (SLQ)